Table of contents

 Although the House of Lords ceased being the UK’s highest court in 2009, it continues to have members who hold or have held senior judicial positions, including:

-There are also two former attorneys general for England and Wales, two former solicitors general for England and Wales, and four former and one current advocate general for Scotland.
-Lord Stewart of Dirleton (Keith Stewart) serves as the current advocate general.
+There are also three former attorneys general for England and Wales, three former solicitors general for England and Wales, and five former advocates general for Scotland.
+In addition, Catherine Smith KC was appointed advocate general for Scotland in August 2024 and will shortly join the House of Lords.

 A number of members have experience in academia across a range of fields.
-Thirteen have been, or are currently, vice chancellors of universities or serving in similar senior executive positions in the UK and internationally.
-For example, Baroness Shafik (Minouche Shafik) is currently president of Columbia University in the United States after having served as director of the London School of Economics and Political Science.
+Nineteen have been, or are currently, vice chancellors of universities or serving in similar senior executive positions in the UK and internationally.

 5. Trade unions